 Snakes & Turtles A collection of snakes and turtles and a cabinet filled with botanical oddities are also housed in this section.
 Who can resist the two-headed snake and the four-legged chicken!

-Hush-a-bye, Don’t You Cry… If you’re a doll lover, or if you simply want to show your children the Barbie you played with years ago, please visit our doll room.
-Tucked away in a separate gallery on the 2nd floor is a large collection of antique and modern dolls that every child, young or old, will love.
+Childhood Gallery If you’re a doll lover, or if you simply want to show your children the toys you played with years ago, please visit our Childhood Gallery.
+Tucked away in a separate gallery on the 2nd floor is a large collection of antique and modern dolls and Boy and Girl Scout memorabilia.